 At initial recognition, the FVOCI financial instruments are recorded at fair value plus transaction costs that are directly attributable to the acquisition of the financial asset.
 Subsequently they are carried at fair value.
 Gains and losses arising from changes in fair value are recognised in the Consolidated Statement of Other Comprehensive Income under "Revaluation reserve".
-If the financial asset is derecognised or impaired (for details on impairment, see note 3h), the cumulative gain or loss previously recognised in the position "Net result from investment securities".
+If the financial asset is derecognised or impaired (for details on impairment, see note 3h), the cumulative gain or loss previously recognised in the "Revaluation reserve" is recognised in the Consolidated Statement of Profit or Loss in the position "Net result from investment securities".
 Interest calculated using the effective interest rate method and foreign currency gains and losses on monetary assets classified as FVOCI financial instruments are recognised in the Consolidated Statement of Profit or Loss.
-For the FVOCI capital instruments, any dividend payments are recognised in the Consolidated Statement of Profit or Loss.
-Net recognised in the accumulated value change on derecognition (no recycling).
+For the FVOCI capital instruments, any dividend payments are recognised in the Consolidated Statement of Profit or Loss, but not the accumulated value change on derecognition (no recycling).